ChristosBaztekas/TechMate-Widget/README.md

 - Visit `http://localhost:5173` to see the project in action.
 - Change the source and origin in script.js to `http://localhost:5173` to enable developer mode.
-- Run your webiste and see chatbot
+- Run your website and see chatbot

 ---